pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 Notice the `number_of_shards` setting I am using.
-I've set it to `1` as I was only using a single machine and a very small amount of data (< 100MB), but in the case you are have a very high amount of data or you would like to increase the performance of Elastic Search increase the number of shards.
-Both fields will contain text written in English so I am using the `english` analyzer.
+I've set it to `1` as I was only using a single machine and a very small amount of data (< 100MB), but in the case you are have a very high amount of data or you would like to increase the performance of ES increase the number of primary shards.
+Since both fields will contain text written in English I am using the `english` analyzer.
 Elastic Search has a wide set of Analyzers including [Language Analyzers][es-lang-analysers].
 Depending on the data stored within a field a different analyzer may give better results.
 For example a keyword analyzer is useful for data like ZIP codes, ids and etc.